 3. No matter how good I am at English – which is really fucking good compared to most – I will invariably be treated as though I’m some kind of mute idiot.
 My personal achievements mean nothing.

-4. It is so, so easy for someone belonging to the white majority to make an offhanded comment to someone belonging to a nonwhite minority and make him or her instantly feel dehumanized and like shit.
-And the majority constantly, constantly takes advantage of this.
+4. It is so, so easy for someone belonging to the white majority to make an offhanded comment to someone belonging to a person of color and make him or her instantly feel dehumanized and like shit.

 If all of this is incomprehensible and entirely unfamiliar to you, congratulations, you’re privileged.
 You’re privileged in ways that I can’t even begin to imagine.
 You’re privileged in ways that I will never in this lifetime get to experience, even if you and I are of the same intelligence, the same economic class, the same age, the same gender, the same country.
 I have to work five times as hard to be considered only just as good as you (and you will still be the preferred new hire for any given company, simply because you look more like the people in power than I do).
 I have to be five times as bold to be given the same attention, otherwise I’ll be treated like wallpaper.
 And when I do try to stand out, or when I do stand up for myself — either one — I get shocked reactions all around, because as it turns out, I wasn’t what was expected.